-) Reporting pest problems that he/she cannot resolve in less than 15 minutes to the IPM Plan Coordinator.
+7) Reporting pest problems that he/she cannot resolve in less than 15 minutes to the IPM Plan Coordinator.

-) Reporting teachers who need assistance to reduce clutter and other pest-conducive conditions in their classrooms.
+8) Reporting teachers to the IPM Plan Coordinator who need assistance to reduce clutter and other pest-conducive conditions in their classrooms.

-) Reporting pest-conducive conditions to the IPM Plan Coordinator if the custodian cannot fix them in less than 15 minutes.
+9) Reporting pest-conducive conditions to the IPM Plan Coordinator if the custodian cannot fix them in less than 15 minutes.